erikw/taiga-stats/README.md

 This is a script for all you "Kanban masters" who use Taiga and are interested in visualizing progress and generate some automated statistics and graphs.

+[Taiga](https://taiga.io/) is an Open Source virtual Scrum and Kanban board that is popular for managing projects and work.
+We use a physical whiteboard at work but I mirror the status of stories in Taiga so that I can collect some statistics and generate diagrams and graphs using this tool I wrote.

 # Features

 ```console